Stevesomto/GRAVITEX-PAINT/READme.md

 ---

-## 📝 Configuration Note

-The mobile navigation is currently configured as a **Right-Hand Side Drawer**.
-If you need to adjust the drawer width or animation speed, locate the `/* Nav mobile */` section in `style.css`:

----

 ## 🏛️ About the Parent Company

 **St. Marcel Homes & Engineering Ltd** is a leading firm in the construction and engineering sector.
 Gravitex Paints was established to provide the high-performance finishes required for St. Marcel’s architectural projects, now available to the wider commercial and residential market.